-- Continued collaboration with Sardis English department members and other English departments in the district to learn about and share what we are doing in our classrooms to provide high quality instruction and assessment. - · Seeking and attending pro-d opportunities to keep abreast of current pedagogical theory and research. - A blended use of direct instruction, project-based, and inquiry methods of teaching and assessment practices. - · Continue to seek out new indigenous resources to add to and complement our current indigenous resources. - To offer and promote English 12 First Peoples as an additional option for English Studies 12 as required for graduation. - Use of new assessment techniques based on competency - Use formal and informal assessments (for/of/as learning) to measure student success.
+- Continued collaboration with Sardis English department members and other English departments in the district to learn about and share what we are doing in our classrooms to provide high quality instruction and assessment. - Seeking and attending pro-d opportunities to keep abreast of current pedagogical theory and research. - A blended use of direct instruction, project-based, and inquiry methods of teaching and assessment practices. - Continue to seek out new Indigenous resources to add to and complement our current Indigenous resources. - To offer and promote English First Peoples 11 and 12 as an additional option for English Studies and to satisfy the Indigenous focused course requirement for graduation. - Use of new assessment techniques based on competency - Use formal and informal assessments (for/of/as learning) to measure student success.
 This could include the use of appropriate performance standards (for evaluation and feedback purposes), student reflections on their own learning, and anecdotal evidence from both teacher and student.